hydpy-dev/hydpy/hydpy/docs/index.rst

 :func:`~hydpy.models.lland.lland_model.calc_nkor_v1`.
 The text
 describes what the method does and what input data it requires.
-It is comprehensive but, as in common documentations, technical reports and scientic articles, could be outdated or be wrong in other ways.
+It is comprehensive but, as in common documentations, technical reports and scientific articles, could be outdated or be wrong in other ways.
 This is not the case for the example calculation shown in the green box.
 This example is actual `Python`_ code that shows how method :func:`~hydpy.models.lland.lland_model.calc_nkor_v1` can be